6 min read

 Then I decided to take it seriously

-A few months ago, after years of gazing longingly at YouTube watching woodworkers show how they complete their projects, I decided to take my hodgepodge of tools out of the garage and build a dedicated shop in my barn.
+A few months ago, after years of watching woodworking on YouTube, I decided to take my hodgepodge of tools out of the garage and build a dedicated shop in my barn.

-And honestly, it was this specific video from a longtime expert woodworker that demonstrated to me that if you had a bit of space and a few hundred bucks, you really could start making real things, and so I finally started building.
+And honestly, it was this specific video from a longtime YouTube woodworker that demonstrated how if you had space and a few hundred bucks, you really could start making things, and so I finally started building my own space.

-I followed detailed how-to videos that taught me how to build every aspect of a shop and I noted all the tips about how to do things correctly that I spotted in videos.
-For the first time, I put extra care into each step, drilling pilot holes and countersinking all my screws, using lots of clamps and wood glue and squares to make sure everything is lined up perfectly before I started joining things together.
-And before I knew it, I finished my first major project and it was actually level and looked like the original thing and worked and also it was built like a brick shithouse.
+I followed detailed how-to videos that taught me how to build each aspect of a shop and I noted all the tips about how to do things correctly.
+For the first time, I put extra care into every step, drilling pilot holes and countersinking all my screws, using lots of clamps and speed squares to make sure everything is lined up perfectly before I glued and screwed things together.
+And before I knew it, I finished my first major project and it actually looked like the intended thing and it worked well and also it was built like a brick shithouse.

 I built a miter station and two long workbenches.
-No longer would I have to use a saw on the floor, as the miter station meant I could comfortably make accurate, repeated cuts using stop blocks and clamps.
-Having this setup means I can make four perfect-height legs in a few seconds, which is the basis for almost any other build.
+No longer would I have to use a saw on the floor, as the miter station means I can comfortably make accurate, repeated cuts using stop blocks and clamps.
+Having this means I can make four perfect-height legs in a few seconds, which is the basis for almost any other build.

-I know everyone who starts woodworking has to first build out their space so they can eventually build the things they want to.
-And so, once that was complete, it only took me a couple days to build a table on casters for my new table saw.
-I love the expanding outfeed shelves since they let me rip down whole sheets of plywood, but it collapses and can be shoved into a corner when not in use.
+Everyone who starts woodworking has to first build out their space so they can eventually build the things they want to.
+And so, once my first project was complete, it only took me a couple days to build a table on lockable casters for my new table saw.
+I love the expanding outfeed shelves since they let me rip down whole sheets of plywood, but it also collapses and can be shoved into a corner when not in use.

-My latest shop project is a rolling wood storage bin, so I can keep all my lumber in one spot.
+My newest project is a rolling wood storage bin, so I can keep all my lumber in one spot.
 This only took a couple hours to build since I had my table saw and miter saw within easy reach and ready to go.

 Why did woodworking stick this time?